Intensive medical Spanish – Quickly and properly

 - Taught at beginner, intermediate and advanced levels

-- Small group numbers (Maximum 5 students)
+- Small group numbers (Maximum five students)

 - Great teachers – Both physicians and professional language teachers

-- Family homestay for full language immersion
+- Family homestay for total language immersion

 - The city of Trujillo – A working city with some, but not too much tourism (No menus in English)